 Sample size planning

 Considering the results of existing replications (Ebersole et al., 2016) and meta-analyses (Blanken et al., 2015; Kuper & Bott, 2019; Rotella et al., 2022; Simbrunner & Schlegelmilch, 2017), we aimed to detect a moral licensing effect of d = 0.25.
 Detecting an effect of this size with a two-tailed independent-samples t-test at 90% power and .05 alpha requires 338 participants, 169 for each sample.
 The original study had four between-subjects conditions—two experimental and two control conditions—and for them we decided to recruit 700 participants.
 Because we had two additional conditions as our extension (see below for details), we aimed for 1,050 participants in total for this investigation.
 Note that since we aimed primarily at replication, we did not plan our sample size to ensure that we had sufficient power for the extension hypotheses.
+Therefore, any results in favor or disfavor of those extension hypotheses should be considered exploratory only and would require further confirmatory investigation.

 Our justification for this planned sample size was primarily based on the maximum resources available to us for this project, and what we perceived to be reasonable resource constraints for typical labs (Lakens, 2022).
 The planned sample size was smaller than what would be ideally required to detect conservative meta-analytic effect size estimates, but still larger than typical sample sizes in the moral licensing literature.
 We believe requiring more participants beyond our planned sample size just for reliably detecting the moral licensing effect signals that the way we study the effect is not optimal and cost-efficient.
 And instead of using bigger samples, priority should be given to establishing alternative methods that yield robust effects at a cost that average research teams would find affordable.